Concurrency and Probability: Removing Confusion, Compositionally: Conclusion and Future Work

 A limitation of our approach is that it applies to finite occurrence nets only (or, equivalently, to finite PESs).
 As a future work, we plan to deal with cycles and unfolding semantics.
 This requires some efforts and we conjecture it is feasible only if the net is safe and its behaviour has some regularity: the same s-cell can be executed several times in a computation but every instance is restarted without tokens left from previous rounds.

 \paragraph{Acknowledgments} The idea of structural cells emerged, with a different goal, in collaboration with Lorenzo Galeotti after his MSc thesis.
 The tool RemConf has been developed as part of the MSc thesis of Gianluca Maraschio.
 We thank Glynn Winskel, Holger Hermanns, {Joost-Pieter Katoen} for giving us insightful references.
-The research has been supported by CONICET grant PIP 11220130100148CO and by Universit\`a di Pisa projects PRA\_2016\_64 \emph{Through the fog} and PRA\_2018\_66 \emph{DECLWARE: Metodologie dichiarative per la progettazione e il deployment di applicazioni}.
+The research has been partially supported by EU H2020 RISE programme under the Marie Marie Sk\l{}odowska-Curie grant agreement 778233, by the UBACyT projects 20020170100544BA and 20020170100086BA, by the PIP project 11220130100148CO and by Universit\`a di Pisa projects PRA\_2016\_64 \emph{Through the fog} and PRA\_2018\_66 \emph{DECLWARE: Metodologie dichiarative per la progettazione e il deployment di applicazioni}.
 The third author carried on part of the work while attending a Program on Logical Structures in Computation at Simons Institute, Berkeley, 2016.